Board of Trustees

 Lee is a co-founder of the Santa Fe Girls’ School and a professional educator.
 She serves as the educational director for the School.
 She is licensed by the state of New Mexico to teach grades K through 8 and has earned the state’s bilingual education endorsement.
 She holds two undergraduate degrees, one in Russian language and literature and the other in education.
 Lee devotes volunteer time to the community in the area of civic affairs.

-Janet is the school’s administrator and administrative director of the school.
+Janet is the school’s administrative director.
 She has over 30 years of teaching and administrative experience.
 She earned her undergraduate degree in education from Colorado State University and holds a graduate degree from St. John’s College.

 Joan Brooks Baker